dutchpool/dpos-monitor/README.md

 # DPoS Monitor
 Current version 1.0.0

-Currently the dpos-monitor can monitor nodes for Lisk, Lwf, Onz, Oxy and Shift.
+Currently the dpos-monitor can monitor nodes for Kapu, Lisk, Lwf, Onz, Oxy, Ripa and Shift.
 It can:

 * Ping your nodes from remote servers.